 Style with: Go glam with your lipstick to truly make this piercing pop.
 Keep the eyes neutral and face flushed to balance it out.

-We hope you’ve enjoyed our countdown of some of our fave types of ear and body piercings.
+We hope you’ve enjoyed our countdown of some of our fave types of body piercings and ear piercings.
 It takes some serious guts to try some of these, but the stunning style inspirations and the eye-catching